-Coronavirus vaccine: First consignment Bharat Biotech's Covaxin arrives at Delhi airport
+Coronavirus vaccine: First consignment Bharat Biotech's Covaxin arrives in Delhi

 New Delhi, Jan 13: The first consignment of Covaxin by Bharat Biotech, being brought from Hyderabad to Indira Gandhi International Airport , Delhi on an Air India flight AI559.
 Three boxes of Covaxin being taken to Kurukshetra in Haryana.